-- (a) No person may sell, offer for sale, or otherwise Distribute within the City (1) any Food Service Ware that is not either Compostable or Recyclable, (2) any Food Service Ware made, in whole or in part, from Polystyrene Foam, (3) any single-use straws, stirrers, splash sticks, cocktail sticks, or toothpicks made with plastic, including compostable, bio- or plant-based plastic, or (4) beginning January 1, 2020, any Food Service Ware that is Compostable and not Fluorinated Chemical Free. - (b) The Director may adopt a list of suitable alternative Compostable or Recyclable Food Service Ware products.
+- (a) No person may sell, offer for sale, or otherwise Distribute within the City (1) any Food Service Ware that is not either Compostable or Recyclable using the City's then-available collection programs, or (2) any Food Service Ware made, in whole or in part, from Polystyrene Foam, (3) any straws, stirrers, splash sticks, cocktail sticks, or toothpicks made with plastic, including compostable, bio- or plant-based plastic, or (4) beginning January 1, 2020, any Food Service Ware that is not Fluorinated Chemical Free. - (b) The Director shall, after a noticed public hearing, may adopt a list of suitable alternative Compostable or Recyclable Food Service Ware products.
 "Suitable alternative Compostable or Recyclable Food Service Ware products" means Food Service Ware products that the Director determines serve the same intended purpose as non-compliant products, meet the standards for what is Compostable and/or Recyclable set under this Chapter 16, and are reasonably affordable.
 The Director shall regularly update the list. - (c) Beginning January 1, 2020, no person may sell, offer for sale, or otherwise Distribute within the City Food Service Ware that does not contain a minimum post-consumer recycled content that may be specified by the Director in regulations according to the Director's assessment of market availability and costs.